July 29, 2021

 — Eric Ries

-The going-in assumption for the MVP is that at the outset, we don’t know for sure what the customer needs us to develop.
-We use the MVP to test our assumptions about what the customer actually does need.
+The going-in assumption for the MVP is that at the outset, we don’t know for sure what the customer needs.
+Those that believe with certainty that they know what the customer needs run the risk of building the wrong thing as we will explore later.

 And that is where it breaks down for many people and the proverbial wheels come off the sedan.

 Readers of this blog know that I am a big fan of Henrik Kniberg.
-He is the coach I want to be when I grow up.
+He is the coach I said I wanted to be when I grew up.

 Kniberg is the one who posted the somewhat famous diagram of the MVP going from skateboard to the convertible.
 You’ve seen it.
 It has been posted, reposted, and shared over and over again.